Devoted to the Care, Health and Training of Dogs and Cats

 Losing a pet is like losing a family member.
 I’ve had people over the years communicate to me that they felt weird, or guilty, or embarrassed, because they “cried more over the dog dying” than for a person who died.
 In my opinion, love is love.
-Our pets are just as much a part of our daily lives as any friend or family member.

-Grieving over the loss of your pet is the same as grieving over the loss of any loved one.
+Grieving over the loss of your pet is no less painful than losing a friend or family member.
 And sometimes, pets are all we have.
-I personally lived alone for 13 years and my pets – specifically my cat, who lived to be 20, was my only friend/companion at times.
+I personally lived alone for 13 years and my pets, specifically my cat, who lived to be 20, was my only friend and companion at times.

 Coping with the Loss of Your Pet

 Don’t let anyone tell you how you should feel or react to the loss of your pet.
 No one should be trying to tell you to “move on” or “get over it.”
 Everyone grieves in their own way, and in their own time.
 Let yourself feel however you feel without being embarrassed.
-It’s OK to be angry, to cry or not to cry.
-It’s also OK to laugh, to find moments of joy, and it’s OK to let go when you’re ready.

 Reach out to others who have lost pets.
 Check out online message boards, pet loss hotlines, and pet loss support groups.
 Another source for help is the website, PetLoss.com.
 If your own friends and family members do not understand the grief of pet loss, find someone who does.
-A person who has also lost a beloved pet may better understand what you’re going through.

 Seek professional help if you need it.
 If your grief is persistent and interferes with your ability to function, you should speak to your doctor about getting help with depression.